Overview of Broken Bone Injuries

 Looking for an attorney for a broken bone injury case in Albuquerque?
 No matter what type of fracture you or your loved one has suffered, you have the right to pursue damages if the injury was caused by a negligent act.
 These can include cases of premises liability, such as a slip or trip & fall, car accident or a pedestrian or bicycle accident.

 At our firm, we are committed to assisting the injured to recover all forms of compensation after a bone fracture.
-At the Law Office of James H. Wood PC, our catastrophic injury lawyer has the experience you need on your side.
+At James Wood Law, our catastrophic injury lawyer has the experience you need on your side.
 James Wood is a Board Certified Trial Lawyer with more than 20 years of experience representing victims of negligence.
 Our firm offers a free initial consultation, home and hospital visits, and contingent fee agreements.

 We are here to help you recover fair and just compensation for your injuries.
 Contact our firm today for a free case evaluation today.
 Call (505) 906-6774.

 Multiple Verdicts and Settlements Obtained of $1 Million or More